-All employees and students who report such incidents of sexual violence will be provided with a prepared, standardized, and written set of materials regarding counseling, health, victim advocacy, legal assistance, mental health, visa and immigration assistance, student financial aid, and other services available both on campus and in the community.
+All employees and students, including Rowan Choice students, who report such incidents of sexual misconduct ("DVSAS") will be provided with a prepared, standardized, and written set of materials regarding counseling, health, victim advocacy, legal assistance, mental health, visa and immigration assistance, student financial aid, and other services available both on campus and in the community.
 This information will include a victim's right to obtain a restraining order, a no contact order, as well as, information regarding the preservation of evidence.
+Contact information is provided for each of the services listed.
+If a Rowan Choice student initiates a report at Rowan University, they will provide the student with this information, refer the student to RCSJ, and the information will be provided, again.